supershaneski/react-piano-openai/README.md

 It is very amazing how far AI technology have come.
 Rather than seeing it as a threat, I think AI can complement the work of developers.
 The immediate effect, I think, is that this could replace, to a certain degree, using forums.
 Often times, specially the beginners, they face snarky replies when asking questions in such sites.
-Using AI would be a definite improvement.
+Using AI would definitely be an improvement.

+However, I think, to fully utilize such an AI, the developer needs to write good prompts.
+They should know when the reply will work or not since there is no guarantee that the given code will actually run.

 # Getting Started